 The first thing you need to do is to get a list of the websites that link to that story.
 You can do this a number of ways.
-Since you don’t own the site, you can’t get Google analytics data for it, so you’ll have to use something else.
+Since you don’t own the site, you can’t get Google analytics data for it, so you’ll have to use something else this excellent Google Analytics checklist can help you out.
 There are a number of services and tools that will allow you to get a list of the websites that link to the story, but the best ones you’ll have to pay for.

 For example, SEOmoz.com has an excellent toolbar plugin for Firefox and Chrome that will show you the number of websites that link to the story for free, but you’ll have to pay a monthly subscription fee to get the full report.
 In fact there are a number of free services out there that will offer you some insight, but you will need to pay to get more detailed data.
 And if you need to do this on a regular basis, it’s definitely worth the price (SEOmoz charges $99/month).

 Once you have access to a full list of everywhere on the web that links to the story, you’ll need to filter it for external unique linking root domains.
 This will boil the data down to a list of the websites (outside the domain it is hosted on) that link to the story.
 In this case, it many only be a handful, but in a very competitive space it could be thousands.